 - Superb handling — just how a modern “endurance” bike should feel

 - Integrated stem and cable routing really looks beautiful

 - Integrated stem is a hassle for the home mechanic

-- Flat mount adapter for front fork is off spec for SRAM Red (replacement is still forthcoming)
+- Flat mount adapter for front fork is off spec for SRAM Red (replacement came and fixed the problem)

 The Bottom Line: BMC Roadmachine 01 eTap

 Where do I start?
 I absolutely love this bike.
 I rode the Roadmachine 02 last year and tabbed it as my bike of the year and the 01 is definitely my bike of the year this year.
 The BMC Roadmachine 01 feels nimble underfoot, climbs well, descends with precision and responds in spades.
 On top of all that, it delivers a smooth ride and clearance for wider tires to cushion the ride even more.